 Two bedrooms: 1 x double, 1 x twin.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with woodburner.

 Oil central heating with woodburner.
 Electric oven, ceramic hob, microwave, fridge, TV with Freeview, DVD, radio, selection of books and games.
 Fuel, power and starter pack for woodburner inc. in rent, additional logs available to purchase from owner.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Garden with patio, furniture and BBQ.
-Two well-behaved pets welcome.
+Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 6 miles, pub 2 miles.
 Note: Owners can offer 2 stables and a tack room for guests' horses by prior arrangement.